atolab/cdds/src/docs/GettingStartedGuide/uninstall.rst

     \newpage

 ######################
-Uninstalling VortexDDS
+Uninstalling CycloneDDS
 ######################

 *****
 Linux
 *****

-Uninstalling VortexDDS on Linux can be established by invoking the following two commands (of which the first is optional):
+Uninstalling CycloneDDS on Linux can be established by invoking the following two commands (of which the first is optional):
 ::

-    sudo dpkg --remove vortex-dds-dev
+    sudo dpkg --remove cyclonedds-dev
-    sudo dpkg --remove vortex-dds
+    sudo dpkg --remove cyclonedds

 .. note::
     Mind the order in which these commands are run.
-The development package (:code:`vortex-dds-dev`) need to be removed first since it depends on the library version (:code:`vortex-dds`).
+The development package (:code:`cyclonedds-dev`) need to be removed first since it depends on the library version (:code:`cyclonedds`).

 *******
 Windows
 *******

-There are two ways to uninstall VortexDDS from Windows
+There are two ways to uninstall CycloneDDS from Windows

-1. By using the original VortexDDS :ref:`MSI <WindowsInstallMSI>` file
+1. By using the original CycloneDDS :ref:`MSI <WindowsInstallMSI>` file
 2. By using Windows "Apps & features"

 Original MSI
 ============

-Locate the original VortexDDS MSI file on your system and start it.
+Locate the original CycloneDDS MSI file on your system and start it.
 After clicking :code:`Next`, an overview of options appears, amongst which is the remove option.
-By clicking :code:`Remove`, all files and folders are removed, except the VortexDDS examples (if installed).
+By clicking :code:`Remove`, all files and folders are removed, except the CycloneDDS examples (if installed).

 Apps & features
 ===============